Manipulating fermionic mode entanglement in the presence of superselection rules: Catalytic Transformations of Bipartite Mode Entanglement

 {\bf{Example 2}}: \emph{A bipartite mode entanglement transformation that can be catalyzed by \(\tau\)}.

 We start by assuming that the uncatalyzed transformation is not likely to occur as it requires the change of inter-sector probabilities from \(P_{s_j}\) to \(Q_{s_j}\), though the first and last conditions in Algorithm~\ref{alg:algoritma} are satisfied.
-Once again, we set \(\chi_{\tau}=0\) in order to verify the first condition which implies \(\chi_{\rho^\prime}\)=\(\chi_{\sigma^\prime}\).
+Once again, we set \(\chi_{\tau}=0\) in order to verify the first condition which implies \(\chi_{\sigma^\prime}=0\).
 After that, the inter-sector probabilities read \(1 - R - S \, (1 - 2 R)\) and \(S + R - 2 S R\), respectively for the projections onto the even-even and odd-odd sectors.
 Here, \(S=P\) (\(S=Q\)) for the initial (target) joint state.
 It is possible to satisfy the second condition if \(R = 1/2\), which in turn gives a probability of \(1/2\) for each projection.
 Remember that the last condition in Algorithm~\ref{alg:algoritma} requires pure projections onto the even-even and odd-odd sectors, i.e., \(\text{tr}[(\rho^\prime_{s_j})^2]\) and \(\text{tr}[(\sigma^\prime_{s_j})^2]\) should equal unity.
 This can be ensured consistently with the initial assumption of \(P_{s_j} \neq Q_{s_j}\) only when \(P = 0\) and \(Q = 1\) or \textit{vice versa} as the trace of the square of all projections equals \(1 - 2 S \, (1 - S)\), where \(S\) is \(P\) (\(Q\)) for \(\rho^\prime_{s_j}\) (\(\sigma^\prime_{s_j}\)).

 Let us proceed with the assumption of \(P = 1\) and \(Q = 0\).
-In this case, the probability vector \(\mathbb{S}_{s_j}({\rho^\prime}_B^{\text{P}})\) becomes
+In this case, the probability vector \(\mathbb{S}_{s_j}({\rho^\prime}_{B^\prime}^{\text{P}})\) becomes

-and it can be majorized by \(\mathbb{S}_{s_j}({\sigma^\prime}_B^{\text{P}})\), which reads
+and it can be majorized by \(\mathbb{S}_{s_j}({\sigma^\prime}_{B^\prime}^{\text{P}})\), which reads

 Hence, with the help of a catalyst state, it is possible to change the local parity under Q-SSR-restricted LOCC.
-This remarkable catalysis can be exemplified by the conversion of the initial resource state
+This remarkable catalysis can be exemplified, for instance, by the conversion of the given initial resource state

 to the target resource state

 in the presence of a catalyst that exists in the following state